Up To 4 Feet Of Snow: Montana Hit By 'Unprecedented' Winter Storm

 Going into the weekend, the National Weather Service had warned that a "historic" winter storm could wallop Montana with blizzard conditions, and that prediction seems to have been accurate.
 The city of Great Falls saw 9.6 inches of snow on Sunday — a record for the date of Sept.
 29.

-The city set that benchmark one day after the city marked a new record for September, as 9.7 inches of snow was reported on Saturday.
+The city set that benchmark one day after the city marked a record for September, as 9.7 inches of snow was reported on Saturday.

 The only winter storm that recorded a higher two-day snow total in Great Falls occurred in late April of 2009, when 24.2 inches were measured, the NWS says.